fraser29/spydcmtk/README.md

 ## Version

-Current is VERSION 1.1.8 Release.
+Current is VERSION 1.1.9 Release.

+- 1.1.9: Permit user naming of series directory when writing at series level.
+Assistance for modifying tag values.
 - 1.1.8: Added improved functionality for dicom to: VTK image data; and VTK structured grid data conversion
 - 1.1.7: Add basic DCM-SEG read/write/conversion functionality.
 Rewrote dcm2vtk routines for improved consistency in some edge cases.
 - 1.1.5: Add option to retrieve tag value from commandline.
 Small bug fix on safe naming.